We Love to Educate Our Patients

 We accept most private insurances.
 We are preferred providers for MetLife, Delta Dental, Cigna, Principal, United Healthcare, Anthem Blue Cross, and more.
-Your insurance may have a shared network with the aforementioned companies.
 If you have questions about whether we accept your plan, we would be happy to assist you.

 Mouth guards: Should my child wear them while playing sports?

 An effective mouth guard holds teeth in place, resists tearing, protects the jaws, and allows for normal speech and breathing.
 It should cover the teeth, and depending on the patient’s bite, also the gums.
 An orthodontist can recommend the best mouth guard for an athlete who wears braces.
 In fact, just by wearing a properly fitted mouth guard, many accidents and traumatic injuries could be prevented.
 The American Dental Association estimates that mouth guards prevent more than 200,000 oral injuries each year.

 Nitrous Oxide: Is it safe for my child?